$F$-purity deforms in $\mathbb{Q}$-Gorenstein rings: Introduction

 All rings in this article are commutative with unit and Noetherian.
 Typically, our interests lie in the development of the theory of prime characteristic rings, especially in Section~\ref{Section F-purity deforms and is stable}.
 If $R$ is of prime characteristic $p>0$, then we denote by $F:R\to R$ the Frobenius endomorphism.
 If $I\subseteq R$ is an ideal, for each $e\in\mathbb{N}$ we denote by $I^{[p^e]}$ the ideal $\langle r^{p^e}\mid r\in I\rangle$.
 For each $e\in\mathbb{N}$ and $R$-module $M$ we let $F^e_*M$ denote the $R$-module obtained from $M$ via restriction of scalars along $F^e$.
 That is, $F^e_*M$ agrees with $M$ as an abelian group, and given $r\in R$ and $m\in M$ we have $r\cdot F^e_*(m)=F^e_*(r^{p^e} m)$ where $F^e_*(m)$ is the element of $F^e_*M$ corresponding to $m$.
 Often times we assume that $R$ is \emph{$F$-finite}, i.e. if $M$ is a finitely generated $R$-module, so too is $F^e_* M$ for each $e\in\mathbb{N}$.

-We occasionally assume that a local ring is the homomorphic image of a regular local ring, an assumption that is satisfied by every $F$-finite local ring, \cite[Remark~13.6]{GabberTstructures}.
+We often assume that a local ring is the homomorphic image of a regular local ring, an assumption that is satisfied by every $F$-finite local ring, \cite[Remark~13.6]{Gab04}.
 If $R\cong S/I$ where $S$ is a regular local ring then $\Ext^{\Height(I)}_S(R,S)$ is a choice of canonical module of $R$.
+We caution the reader that we do \emph{not} require $\Q$-Gorenstein rings to be Cohen-Macaulay or normal; see Definition \ref{Definition Q-gor} for a precise definition.

 In the study of $\fm$-adic stability, we occasionally use the shorthand ``$R/(f+\epsilon)$ satisfies property $\cP$ for all $\epsilon\in\fm^{N\gg 0}$" to mean that there exists an integer $N>0$ so that $R/(f+\epsilon)$ is $\cP$ for all $\epsilon\in\fm^N$.